lindenb/jvarkit/docs/VcfServer.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    -jexl, --jexl
+      Use/Show JEXL filter instead of Javascript filter (which is not filesystem-safe).
+      Default: false
     -p, --ped, --pedigree
       Optional Pedigree file:A pedigree is a text file delimited with tabs.
 No header.
 Columns are (1) Family (2) Individual-ID (3) Father Id or '0' (4) Mother Id or '0' (5) Sex : 1 male/2 female / 0 unknown (6) Status :
-      0 unaffected, 1 affected,-9 unknown  If undefined, this tool will try to get the pedigree from the header.
+      0 unaffected, 1 affected,-9 unknown
     -P, --port, -port
       Server listening port
       Default: 8080
+    -timeout, --timeout
+      query timeout in seconds
+      Default: 60
     --version
       print version and exit